IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Adding Files
 ~~~~~~~~~~~~

 ..
 Note:: Files can be added via the native API but the operation is performed on the parent object, which is a dataset.
-Please see the Datasets_ endpoint above for more information.
+Please see the Datasets_ endpoint for more information.

 Accessing (downloading) files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~